sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Files/APIsNeeded.md

 // Input: X = number of spaces to print
 // Output: Spaces printed to serial
 // Preserves: Y
-// Munts: A, flags, X (consumed as counter) Print.Spaces()
+// Munts: A, X (consumed as counter), processor flags Print.Spaces()
 ```
 **Status:** ✅ **IMPLEMENTED** - Available in `Print.asm`